ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 ## Disabling the SPICE proxy

 The `spiceproxy` service allows SPICE clients to connect to virtual machines and containers with graphical environments.
-Since this guide does not contemplate having a graphical environment running in any VM or container, let's disable this proxy.
+Since this guide does not contemplate having a graphical environment running in any VM or container, better disable this proxy:

-1. Open a shell with you administrator user, and mask the `spiceproxy` service.
+1. Open a shell with you administrator user, and mask the `spiceproxy` service:

     ~~~sh
     $ sudo systemctl mask --now spiceproxy